Hendryboyz/aws/database/NoSQL/DynamoDB.md

 * Range Key = Sort Key
 * Hash Key = Partition Key

+## Tables
+### Primary Key
+* Partition(Hash) Key: table use partition key in an internal hash function to determine where  the partition data willl be stored
+* Sort(Range) Key: partition use sort key to sort the data inside of that partition
+* Primary key is used to identify item uniquely.
+  * Simple Primary Key: Only Hash Key
+  * Composite Primary Key: Hash Key + Range Key

 ## Operations
 * Item size max 400kb
 * Item only can be handle with the entired item.
 It isn't allow to handle the partial of item.

+### GetItem
+> effenciently read a **single item** from a table by providing the **item's primary key**

+### BatchGetItem
+> read up to 100 items, from one or more tables
+  - equal to execute get item operation multiple times

 ### Scan
+* Read **all** of the items in a table.
+It's very ineffeciency.
 * To scan a table, don't require to provide anything as the parameters.
 * Read every item in the table, apply the filter to throw the item which don't match away, and then deliver the remaining one as the reslt.
 * Consume the read capacity for the entire table(expensive)
+* **Always avoid** to use scan to read items
 * Flexible

 ### Query
 * Lookup the table without reading every items(cheaper)
 * More efficiency
+* Return items are treated as a **single read operation**, where DynamoDB computes the total size of all items and then rounds up to the next 4KB boundary
 * Retrieve the item with the specific partition key and sort key
 * Don't allow to query data cross partition key
 * Users have to know how they query the table